RicardoNieblas/RicardoNieblas/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=IBM+Plex+Mono&weight=600&size=24&pause=1000&color=2450D6&width=435&lines=Impossible+is+nothing)](https://git.io/typing-svg)

-I'm a 6th semester Computer Science student at <b>CETYS University</b>, building the best version of myself, one step at a time.
+I'm an indie developer focused primarily on web development, building the best version of myself, one step at a time.
 I love to learn new things, always looking for new challenges to overcome and new ways to improve my skills.

-Being president of [@STACK](https://github.com/stack-cetys) allows me to connect to professors and the community, so I can help others to grow as developers.
+All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'll do my best on adapting to your needs and creating a solution that matches exactly all your needs.

-As for projects, I'm currently kick-starting my freelancing services as software development, and a few other projects  I'll be sharing soon.
+Wanna get in touch with me?
+Happy to help!
+Reach me out at [nieblas008\@gmail.com](mailto:nieblas008\@gmail.com)

 #